aregtech/areg-sdk/examples/19_pubwatchdog/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : 12_pubsvc Project Overview
+    CONSOLE APPLICATION : 19_pubwatchdog Project Overview
 ========================================================================

-This project demonstrates the use of public service in a multi-processing environment based on IPC.
-The demo creates 2 applications, where one provides service and the other uses service by calling predefined remote requests and receives replies (responses).
+This project demonstrates use of watchdog in punlic service.
+The watchdog is a guard to control threads.
+When thread is defined in the model, developer may set watchdog timeout in milliseconds.
+The watchdog with timeout 0ms is disabling the watchdog for the specified thread.
+-   If during the time the thread does not make a full cycle, the watchdog manager assumes that the thread is stuck for any reason and kills the thread.
+-   The system notifies all components that client or servers registered in the thread are lost connection.
+-   The system restarts the thread and instantiates the components defined in the model of the thread.
+-   When components are instantiated, the system notifies clients that the service is available again.

+In this example, to trigger the watchdog the system puts the thread in a sleep, so that when watchdog timeout is expired the system kills and restarts the thread with components.

+The demo creates a public service and the remote client components

-The project consists of 3 sub-projects:
+The project consist of 3 sub-projects:
-    1. generated  (12_generated)    -- generated codes.
+    1. generated  (19_generated)      -- generated code.
-	2. pubservice (12_pubservice)   -- public service provider.
+    2. pubservice (19_pubservicewdog) -- public service provider.
-	3. pubclient  (12_pubclient)    -- public service client.
+    3. pubclient  (19_pubclientwdog)  -- remote client provider.

-All communications pass through mcrouter (multicasting router).
-Since in AREG SDK the service discovery is automated and it provides fault tolerant system, the sequence of processes to start does not play any role.

-It automatically forms mist-network, where components receive connected or disconnected notifications to start or stop calling remote methods.

 ////////////////////////////////////////////////////////////////////////

-        1. Project 'generated' / 12_generated
+        1. Project 'generated' / 18_generated

-Generated code of the HelloWorld.siml service interface document located in './res' sub-folder.
+Generated code of the HelloWatchdog.siml service interface document located in './res' sub-folder.
 The document is created by an interface design tool and compiled as a static library.

 ////////////////////////////////////////////////////////////////////////

-        2. Project 'pubservice' / 12_pubservice
+        2. Project 'pubservice' / 19_pubservicewdog

-The application provides network discoverable Public service, which predefined methods are called from remote clients.
+The application instantiates the public service to be triggered by the request of the client.
+The service provider thread of the application has registered watchdog timeout.
+By the request of the client, the thread goes in sleep, so that the watchdog kills and restarts the thread.
+All connected clients are notifies that the service is disconnected.

 ////////////////////////////////////////////////////////////////////////

-        3. Project 'pubclient' / 12_pubclient
+        3. Project 'pubclient' / 19_pubservicewdog

-The application contains a Public service client software component.
-It receives connected notification and starts calling remote method of the Public service.
-To make periodic calls, it uses a timer.
+The application instantiates the remote client to connect to the publicservice running in the thread with watchdog.
+The client send a message to the public service to put thread to the sleep.
+When service thread is killed and the servicing component is deleted, the client receives notification that the service is disconnected.
+When public service is available, the client is notified that service is avaialble.